Skip to main content

 Tuxedos Suits

 Should Designated black-tie events, formal weddings, charity galas, nights out at the opera, and any other evening occasions that appear to have an air of formality.
-Business meetings, dates, informal weddings, family reunions, funerals, nights out at the theatre.
+Business meetings, dates, informal weddings, family reunions, funerals, nights out at the theater.

-Should Not Daytime parties, outdoor weddings, business meetings, dates.
+Should not Daytime parties, outdoor weddings, business meetings, dates.
 Black-tie gatherings, galas, opening nights of either the ballet or opera, any time a host has specifically asked for more formal wear.

-General Tips The absolute best way to save face when deciding whether or not to wear a tux?
+General tips The absolute best way to save face when deciding whether or not to wear a tux?
 Ask!
 People will gladly let you know whether they’re expecting formal attire and will often say so on their invites.
 It’s never inappropriate to inquire beforehand.
 A suit can be worn across a wide range of events and gatherings, so keep a few options in your closet at all times!
 And remember: Unless you’re intimate with the host/event, keep it safe and stick to traditional patterns and colors.

 Cost